 If your Exchange server has been blacklisted, then you may already be aware of the trouble you face and the complexities involved in fixing this problem.
 Regardless of the quality of your email, from time to time anyone could end up on a blacklist.
 Being on a blacklist can be a painful experience because it can cause your email to be blocked, deleted, or put in the spam folder.
 The end result is that your intended recipients may not receive your email, disrupting your ability to communicate with them.

 At SocketLabs we have come to learn a lot about blacklists so I wanted to offer a simple primer on blacklists along with some advice.
 I will also explain how our On-Demand service can be used as a smart host to get your mail stream flowing again right now, and how we can help you managing the outbound mail stream from your Exchange Server going forward.

-Email Blacklists were designed to block unwanted Internet email.
-There are different types of blacklists, such as URL/domain or IP based blacklists.
+Email Blacklists also known as email blocklists were designed to block unwanted Internet email.
+There are different types of blocklists, such as URL/domain or IP based blacklists.
 This article is going to focus on IP based blacklists, since this is the type of blacklist that normally would affect your Exchange Server as a whole.
 IP based blacklists contain lists of IP addresses that the blacklist operator believes to have been linked with spam in the past, or for some other reason should be suspect.
-If the IP address of your Exchange Server ends up on an IP based blacklist, it could affect the delivery of all the mail being sent by your server.
+If the IP address of your Exchange Server ends up on an IP based blocklist, it could affect the delivery of all the mail being sent by your server.